Compass Academy

 Rates

-• Full time Monday – Friday is $3300
+• Full time Monday – Friday is $11,340

-• Part Time: 3 days/week is $2025
+• Part Time: 3 days/week is $6480

-• Part Time: 2 days/week is $1350
+• Part Time: 2 days/week is $4320

 Clothing & Gear

-We want your child to enjoy their time with us, and being warm and dry while we explore outdoors is essential to a positive experience!
 It is important to get into the habit of checking the weather as you help your child dress for the day.
 Please arrive for outdoor weather, we will help them adjust layers as the day progresses.
+In January and February, we begin our days indoors.

 In addition to their backpack with water bottle, please make sure they wear the following clothing and gear each day that they join us: